grayj/go-json-rest-middleware-tokenauth/README.md

 		})
 	}

+Note: remember to define your /login route as a POST request, not GET.

 ### Storing your tokens

 The type of store to use is up to you, I like Redis, or else a relational database.
 Avoid using Memcached - it's not a good idea to have user sessions arbitrarily falling out the bottom of your store.